 The Bad: Autism is the fastest growing developmental disorder, yet the most underfunded.
 It affects 1 in 68 children- boys are four times more likely to be diagnosed than girls.
 Will you consider making a donation to fund more research in this field?
 To make a donation, visit Autism Speaks.

 The Beautiful: Autism CAN be overcome and your child can function in society.
 Raising a child is never easy, no matter who they are and what they are diagnosed with.
 Every child will learn differently and at their own pace- children on the spectrum are just the same as the rest.
 Beautiful individuals who love, work, and live in our society.
 While there is no “cure” for Autism, it is not a helpless diagnosis.
 In fact, many people on the spectrum have started their own businesses, written books, found meaningful jobs, and live on their own.
 To learn about more inspiring individuals with developmental disorders, check out these success stories.

-The Broach School offers programs to help your child succeed, schedule to attend an open house to learn more about Foundations, our private school program beneficial for students with autism, autism spectrum disabilities, and other developmental disabilities.
+The Broach School offers programs to help your child succeed, schedule to attend an open house to learn more about our private school program, Foundations, beneficial for students with autism spectrum disabilities, autism, and other developmental disabilities.